 Municipal public transit is quite good in Kyiv.
 Mind you, while Americans and Canadians were busy building infrastructure for private cars, the Soviet Union (and then independent Ukraine) excelled in building public transportation including subway, trolleybus, tram and bus routes.

 While often provides more convenience compared to municipal public transit due to its vast network of routes, minibuses or "marshrutkas" should be banned as they pose more risk than any other mode of transportation in Kyiv.
 Low-paid drivers have to multitask - to drive, collect money and give change, to make sure everyone has paid their fare.
-And I hope it does not happen often now, but I remember drivers talking on the phone and smoking at the same time while doing everything I've mentioned before.
+I hope it does not happen often now, but I remember drivers talking on the phone and smoking at the same time while doing everything I've mentioned before.

 Oh boy, did I mention how terrible some of those minibuses are?
 Sometimes I was afraid it would fall apart.